-The Fund will invest at least 50% of the Fund's total assets in equities of companies that exhibit positive or improving environmental, social and governance ("ESG") characteristics.
+The Fund will invest at least 50% of the Fund's total assets in equities of companies that exhibit positive or improving ESG characteristics.
 Furthermore, the Fund may also invest up to 50% of its total assets in equities and equity related securities of companies that exhibit less positive ESG characteristics.